RichardSchmitz/tetris-2/README.md

   * Production
 2. ✅ Install Konva and figure out how to make a basic cavnas for the game and pieces
 3. Design classes and logic structure for game (using ES6 classes and Babel transpiling)
+  * Figure out how to make custom shapes for pieces
+  * Figure out how to rotate pieces